 mayo_sauce = IntVar()

 ketchup = IntVar()

 In the above program example, we have created a parent display named window with the title “condiments” with height and width of 350×200 respectively and created a menu button associated with parent window with text ‘sauces’ and option activebackground as ‘blue’ along with the menu which will show the list of choices available.
-We have created two choices mayo_sauce and ketchup and added to the menu as a list of choices and calling the mainloop() function.
+We have created two choices, mayo_sauce and ketchup and added them to the menu as a list of choices and calling the mainloop() function.